grafana/grafana/docs/sources/panels-visualizations/visualizations/flame-graph/index.md

 The flame graph takes advantage of the hierarchical nature of profiling data.
 It condenses data into a format that allows you to easily see which code paths are consuming the most system resources.

-The way in which these resources are measured are through profiles which aggregate that information into a format which is then sent to the flame graph visualization.
+These resources are measured through profiles which aggregate that information into a format which is then sent to the flame graph visualization.
 For example, allocated objects or space when measuring memory.

 {{< figure src="/static/img/docs/flame-graph-panel/flame-graph.png" class="docs-image--no-shadow" max-width= "900px" caption="Figure 1 - Flame graph" >}}